uvalib/virgo4-pool-solr-ws/README.md

 This service has very complex config requirements.
 See the README in /setup for a utility to create a working config based on terraform configuration files.

+Once the setup util has been used and the env has been set, the pool can be launched with:
+`go run cmd/*.go`

+It also supports a param that will cause it to dump the complete, merged json config to the specied file and exit.
+`go run cmd/*.go -o config.json`

+This file can then be used in a vscode debug configuration, or to launch the pool without env:
+`go run cmd/*.go -cfg config.json`